 Buprenorphine rehab can mean one of two things.
 First, you are going through an opiate withdrawal and you are using Buprenorphine derived drugs to help you.
 Second, you are actually addicted to Buprenorphine and need help recovering from your addiction.
-Either way, you are facing Buprenorphine rehab because you need help with an addiction.
-Buprenorphine rehab is just like any other rehab in that it must treat all parts of your addiction.
-This means that it must treat both the physical and mental side for you to achieve lasting sobriety.
+Either way, you require a Buprenorphine rehab because you need help with an addiction.
+Whether it’s helping you get off other opioids like heroin and morphine or it is to detox you off Buprenorphine itself, a Buprenorphine rehab can be necessary.
+A Buprenorphine treatment center must treat both the physical and mental side for you to achieve lasting sobriety, which is why a traditional drug rehab with a medical detox can more effective than a Buprenorphine assisted treatment.
+The reality is that Buprenorphine is still a drug, and eventually you will have to detox off it anyway, so going to a medical detox and inpatient rehab to come off every substance is the best action to take if you truly want to live a clean and sober life.
 However, you must first be willing to enroll in a rehab center if you want recovery.

-One last, better known drug, which could refer to your Buprenorphine treatment, is suboxone rehab.
+One last, better known drug, which is often mixed up with Buprenorphine treatment, is suboxone.
 It is more popular than Subutex because it contains a drug, besides the Buprenorphine, that will counteract any other opiates besides what is in the Subutex.
-This form of Buprenorphine rehab is less likely to be addictive to you because of the other active drug in the suboxone.
+This additional drug is called naloxone and it acts as a type of opioid blocker.
+This form of Buprenorphine rehab is less likely to be addictive to you because of the other active drug in the suboxone (the naloxone).
 However, just as in any form of rehab, this form of Buprenorphine rehab only addresses your physical addiction to opiates and, just as with Subutex, your detox may happen gradually.